Release notes for Groovy 6.0

 HttpBuilder: HTTP Client Module (incubating)

 Groovy 6 introduces a new groovy-http-builder module (GROOVY-11879, GROOVY-11924) providing both an imperative DSL and a declarative annotation-driven client over the JDK’s java.net.http.HttpClient.
 It is designed for scripting, automation, and typed API clients, filling the gap left by the earlier HttpBuilder/HttpBuilder-NG libraries.
+The two entry points are HttpBuilder for the imperative DSL and @HttpBuilderClient for the declarative client; supporting types live in the groovy.http package.

 Imperative DSL